 What is social care?

-Social care can mean support that ranges from a few hours of a week to 24-hours-a-day.
+Social care Social care means the services that give care and support to people who need it. can mean support that ranges from a few hours of a week to 24-hours-a-day.

-Over 1 million adults in England accessed long-term or short-term social care support in England in 2017/18.
-For 150,100 of these adults, a learning disability was the main reason they needed support.
+Over 1 million adults in England accessed long-term or short-term social care support in England in 2019/20.
+For 155,400 of these adults, a learning disability A learning disability is to do with the way someone's brain works.
+It makes it harder for someone to learn, understand or do things. was the main reason they needed support.

 - approximately 153,145 accessed long-term support.

-- approximately 2,180 completed short-term support designed to maximise their independence (NHS Digital 2018).
+- approximately 2,255 completed short-term support designed to maximise their independence Independence means doing things on your own.
+Making your own choices.
+(NHS Digital 2020).

 Social care can be very important in helping people with a learning disability to live their life in the way they choose, like anyone else.

-Support can be many things, including supporting somebody to get up and get dressed, to develop friendships and relationships, or to do meaningful activities and be part of their local community.
+Support can be many things, including supporting somebody to get up and get dressed, to develop friendships and relationships Relationships are about the people in your life.
+You might have different types of relationships like friendships, family relationships, or a boyfriend or girlfriend. , or to do meaningful activities and be part of their local community A community is the people and places in an area. .

 - Learning disability support (38%) - £6.1 billion.